 If you are visiting Paris and wish to see more than one museum, I highly suggest getting a Paris Museum Card, you have options for 2, 4, or 6 days!
 This Pass allows you to visit over 60 museums and monuments in and around Paris, the pass includes entrance to famous museums such as the Louvre Museum, Orsay Museum, and the Centre Pompidou.
 Among the monuments, you will be able to visit the Arc de Triomphe, Conciergerie, some famous churches such as Sainte-Chapelle, take a tour through Notre Dame, and much more.

-The pass doesn’t only includes attractions in the city of Paris but also in its outskirts, with this ticket you will be able to enter the Château de Fontainebleau, Château de Vincennes, and the Basilique cathédrale de Saint-Denis, all these attractions and many more are completely free, for those who have the Paris Museum Pass, buy it here.
+The pass doesn’t only include attractions in the city of Paris but also in its outskirts, with this ticket, you will be able to enter the Château de Fontainebleau, Château de Vincennes, and the Basilique cathédrale de Saint-Denis, all these attractions and many more are completely free, for those who have the Paris Museum Pass, buy it here.

 10 Best Museums to Visit in Paris